-Removal from office and replacement of Statutory Auditors removal from office.
+The preceding provisions on the election of Statutory Auditors do not apply if the Meeting is required by law to appoint the standing and/or alternate Auditors and the Chairperson of the Board of Statutory Auditors, following replacement or removal from office.
 In such cases, the Meeting shall decide by relative majority, without prejudice to the principle set forth in art.
 20 of the Bylaws (that reserves to minority shareholders the right to elect one standing Auditor and one alternate Auditor) and to compliance with the applicable laws on gender balance.